CPRC discharges its responsibilities as an independent research organisation in a transparent and accountable manner.

 David is the Deputy Chair of the CPRC Board.
 He is an economist with an extensive background in consumer policy and regulation through university studies and teaching, government and regulatory positions and consulting.
 As Director of Consumer Affairs Victoria (2002-2008), David strongly promoted the importance of soundly-based consumer policy research.
 He is an Adjunct Professor with the Faculty of Law at Monash University and is involved in ethical investment as Chair of the Board of Directors of UCA Funds Management.
 In 2009 David was made a Member of the Order of Australia in recognition of his services to consumer policy and its administration in Australia.

-Petrina Dorrington brings extensive experience in not-for-profit leadership roles to CPRC’s Board and the Acting Director role.
-Petrina was Executive Director of Kids Under Cover for 10years and served on their board for a further six.
+Petrina Dorrington brings extensive experience in not-for-profit leadership roles to CPRC’s Board.
+Petrina was Executive Director of Kids Under Cover for 10 years and served on their board for a further six.
 She also has been CEO of the Inland Queensland Tourism and Development Board and General manager of the Melbourne International Film Festival.
 Petrina is currently a Board member of the Royal Children’s Hospital, and volunteers as a mentor for the Lord Mayors Charitable Foundation’s Youth in Philanthropy program.

 Helen Dickinson is Professor of Public Service Research and Director of the Public Service Research Group at the School of Business, University of New South Wales, Canberra.
 Her expertise is in public services, particularly in relation to topics such as governance, leadership, commissioning and priority setting and decision-making.
 Helen has published eighteen books and over sixty peer-reviewed journal articles on these topics and is also a frequent commentator within the mainstream media.
 She is co-editor of the Journal of Health, Organization and Management and Australian Journal of Public Administration.
 Helen is also a board member of the Consumer Policy Research Centre.
 In 2015 Helen was made a Victorian Fellow of the Institute of Public Administration Australia and she has worked with a range of different levels of government, community organisations and private organisations in Australia, UK, New Zealand and Europe on research and consultancy programmes.